Abba Kyari: Family

 Kyari was married to the sister-in-law of Ibrahim Tahir, and had four children, Aisha, Nurudeen, Ibrahim, Zainab.

 Death

-On 24 March 2020, it was made public that he had tested positive for COVID-19, following an official trip to Germany nine days before.
+On 24 March 2020, it was made public that Kyari had tested positive for COVID-19 following an official trip to Germany nine days before.
 There were reports that he had been flown out of the country for treatment, and Reuters later reported he had "a history of medical complications, including diabetes".

 On 29 March 2020, Kyari announced he was being moved from isolation in Abuja to Lagos for "preventive treatment".
 Kyari later died on the evening of 17 April 2020 at age 67.
-His death was a very huge blow to the nation.
 He was eulogised by The Economist as "a largely honourable man who went to the heart of a thoroughly corrupt and dysfunctional system, aiming to reform it—but who struggled to overcome its inertia amid a series of crises."